kris-brown/AlgebraicTypeTheory.jl/docs/src/index.md

 - [x] To *instantiate* theories using Julia types and functions, so that terms of the theory can be concretely evaluated.

+- [ \ ] To use a theory to rewrite terms of that theory in a normal form.

 - [  ] Test (by exhaustive or random search) that instances of theories satisfy their axioms

-- [  ] To use a theory to rewrite terms of that theory in a normal form.

 - [  ] To represent homomorphisms between theories and to be able to compose these to get new instances from old ones.